WQSR: WQSR (2001–2005)

-Jack FM (2005-present)
+Jack FM (2005–present)

-On May 4, 2005, at 10:30 a.m., after playing "Na Na Hey Hey Kiss Him Goodbye" by Steam, the station began a half-hour stunt.
-Then, at 11 a.m., the station officially flipped to adult hits, branded as 102-7 Jack FM.
+On May 4, 2005, at 10:30 am, after playing "Na Na Hey Hey Kiss Him Goodbye" by Steam, the station began a half-hour stunt.
+Then, at 11 am, the station officially flipped to adult hits, branded as 102-7 Jack FM.
 The first song on "Jack" was "Get the Party Started" by Pink.

 On December 15, 2008, CBS Radio announced that it would be swapping WQSR and four of its other medium-market radio stations to Clear Channel Communications for two radio stations, KLOL and KHMX in Houston.
-Clear Channel took over WQSR at 11:59 p.m. on Tuesday, March 31, 2009.
+Clear Channel took over WQSR at 11:59 pm on Tuesday, March 31, 2009.

-After playing songs at CBS Radio's Baltimore studios such as "End of the Road" by Boyz II Men, R.E.M.'s "It's the End of the World as We Know It (And I Feel Fine)" and "Goodbye Stranger" by Supertramp at roughly 11:57 p.m., the station went to dead air as Clear Channel officially took ownership of the station.
+After playing songs at CBS Radio's Baltimore studios such as "End of the Road" by Boyz II Men, R.E.M.'s "It's the End of the World as We Know It (And I Feel Fine)" and "Goodbye Stranger" by Supertramp at roughly 11:57 pm, the station went to dead air as Clear Channel officially took ownership of the station.
 Shortly thereafter, the station returned to the air at the Clear Channel Baltimore studios.
 The sale also resulted in the station reuniting with former sister station WCAO under common ownership for the first time since 1998.

-Although there are no on-air personalities on the station, the station carries classic episodes of "American Top 40: The 1980s," with host Casey Kasem, which are heard on Sunday evenings from 7 p.m. to 11 p.m.
+Although there are no on-air personalities on the station, the station carries classic episodes of American Top 40: The 1980s, with host Casey Kasem, which are heard on Sunday evenings from 7 pm to 11 pm.
 WQSR is one of two Jack-FM stations owned by iHeartMedia, with KJAQ in Seattle also under iHeart ownership.